Isan: Economy

 Extension of landline telephones to remote areas not previously served has been largely superseded by the use of mobile phones, primarily of GSM format, which now covers the entire region with the exception of a few sparsely populated mountainous areas and large national parks.
 Many people, even the poorest and frequently also children, have cellular telephones, although they have no fixed-line telephone.
-In this sense, Isan has led advanced nations where land-line service is now being superseded by cellular technology.
-The region also has the lowest literacy rate when compared with other regions in Thailand.
+In this sense, Isan has led advanced nations where landline service is now being superseded by cellular technology.
+The region also has the nation's lowest literacy rate.

-By the beginning of 2008, most amphoe had been provided with ADSL by the TOT, leaving the majority of the rural population dependent on dial-up connections for those few who have land-line telephones.
-This results in slow service that does not adequately meet modern data-hungry needs.
-Most rural people rely on smart phones for data services.
-Internet shops with high speed connections have for many years provided service to those who cannot afford or do not have access to high speed Internet.
+By the beginning of 2008, most amphoe had been provided with ADSL by the TOT, leaving the majority of the rural population dependent on dial-up connections for those few who have landline telephones.
+This results in slow service that does not adequately meet modern needs.
+Most rural people rely on smartphones for data services.
+Internet shops with high-speed connections have for many years provided service to those who cannot afford or do not have access to high-speed Internet.
 They are heavily patronized by primary and secondary school children who come not only to use the Internet but also to play online games, use VOIP, or just to use the computer and printers.
 Resident Western expatriates and foreign tourists are also frequent customers.
 For those outside the district towns who require a serious use of the Internet in their homes, the mobile phone or an iPstar broadband satellite connection is the only alternative, although more expensive than a DSL connection.
 It is far less reliable and suffers considerable downtime due to overloading, heavy cloud cover, and rain.
 Despite, in theory, being "always on", it often lacks adequate stability for streaming and clarity of VOIP.

 Many Isan people seek higher-paying work outside the region, particularly in Bangkok.
 Some of these people have settled permanently in the city, while some migrate to and fro.
 Others have emigrated in search of better wages.
-Rather than relocate as a family, they usually leave their babies and school-age children in the care of relatives, friends, or neighbours.
+Rather than relocate as a family, they often leave their children in the care of relatives, friends, or neighbors.

 Average wages in Isan were the lowest in the country in 2002 at 3,928 baht per month (the national average was 6,445 baht).